kirky29/MyDays/README.md

 ---

 **Built with ❤️ for efficient work tracking and payroll management**
+*Latest update: Enhanced calendar functionality*